GeorgiSGeorgiev/TronLightcycles/TUTORIAL.md

 After the Start is selected and the **Enter** button is pressed, the game starts.
 There is a short countdown in the beginning to give the player chance to prepare for some action.
 Right after the countdown ends the enemy lightcycles spawn.
 Their spawning points are from the both sides of the player's lighcycle.
 The distance between the lightcycles is randomly chosen to make the game more challenging and unpredictable.
 Just after the lightcycles are spawned they start moving in the same direction (up).

-Detail: If you want to continue accelerating after hitting the speed of 4200 just after the start of the game you will have to press the acceleration button after the countdown has already finished.
+Just after the start of the game if you want to go faster than 4200, you will have to press the acceleration button AFTER the countdown has already finished.

 * Player's lighttrace is turned off in the beginning of each round.
 To turn it on press the **Spacebar**.
 This button can also deactivate the lighttrace.